-ATC works to balance its obligation to operate its facilities safely and reliably with its commitment to being a good neighbor.
-For safety and reliability reasons, trees and other vegetation that can interfere with electric transmission lines are controlled and managed around electric transmission lines and facilities.
+ATC works to balance its obligation to operate its facilities safely and reliably with its commitment to being a respectful neighbor.
+For safety and reliability reasons, trees and other vegetation are controlled and managed around electric transmission lines and facilities.
 Trees can compromise safety by arcing or sparking which can lead to fire or electrocution.
 Trees also can cause interruptions in electric service if adequate clearances are not maintained and/or they grow into or fall on the lines.
 ATC identifies and addresses vegetation concerns to provide the highest level of reliability and to keep your family safe.

 The right-of-way is maintained for safety and reliability

 ATC conducts right-of-way vegetation management approximately every five years with the goal of removing all woody vegetation from the easement.
 Interim work to trim or remove vegetation is sometimes needed as a result of periodic inspections.
 A transmission line right-of-way typically includes land directly beneath the wires (wire zone) and land between the wire zone and the edge of the right-of-way (border zone).
 In all cases, woody vegetation within the wire zone will be cleared regardless of height.
 Tall-growing trees and vegetation, woody brush and invasive species will also be cleared from the border zone, but some small, low-growing shrubs and plants may be permitted.
 While many property owners will use the easement area for gardens, prairie plantings, wild flowers, along with other non-vegetation uses, anything planted in the easement is at risk for removal should conditions or circumstances relating to the operation or maintenance of our facilities warrant it.